Privatecoder/seplos-mqtt-remote-rs485/README.md

 4. Seplos BMS [V2 / V16 has been tested](https://www.seplos.com/bms-2.0.html)
 5. An MQTT broker

-## Connecting the serial device to multiple battery packs:
+## Connecting the serial device to one or multiple battery packs:

 When using one pack only, connect your Inverter to the CAN-port and your RS485 device directly to one of the two RS485-ports.